Welcome to the Plymouth Pathology Department

 - Simon Harries - Pathology IT Admin Support

-Laboratory consumables, for example blood vacutainer tubes, specimen containers, specimen bags and labels are available from the Pathology Stores, located within the General Stores on Level 2 at Derriford.
+Laboratory consumables, for example blood vacutainer tubes, specimen containers, specimen bags and labels are available from the Pathology Stores, located within the Pathology stores at UHP Estover.

 Supplies are sent out on receipt of the appropriate requisition form; telephone orders are only accepted for urgent items.
 Many items have a short shelf-life so please do not over-order.